-Lauri E. Cleary is an attorney with Lerch, Early & Brewer’s Litigation, Creditors' Rights & Workouts and Employment & Labor groups.
+Lauri E. Cleary is an attorney with Lerch, Early & Brewer’s Litigation, Appellate, Employment & Labor and Creditors' Rights & Workouts groups.
 She represents individual and corporate clients, including religious and other nonprofit organizations and educational institutions, automobile dealers, financial institutions, title insurers and other insurance underwriters.

 Lauri handles complex commercial, employment, tort, insurance and white-collar criminal defense matters.
 For more than 25 years, she has represented auto dealers in operational and franchise matters.
 She also defends management in employment litigation, including discrimination and wage-hour claims.
 She helps title insurance underwriters and their insured claimants resolve complex settlement escrow and land title issues.
 In connection with Lerch Early’s insurance defense practice, Lauri works closely with claims counsel defending a wide variety of tort and commercial litigation claims.